teknomagus/Text2Caption/README.md

 <code>pip install pyttsx3</code>

 # Text2Caption
- Creates caption files from plain text
+ Creates subtitle caption files and audio narrative from plain text

 I made this collection of command line Python tools for myself, but others may find them useful too.
 It became too tedious to use YouTube subtitle editor.
 I usually wrote